 Lower resistivities were observed in the thawed active layer next to a high resistivity anomaly indicating the uppermost blocky material but also a certain heterogeneity within the active layer (Fig. 6).
 The relative resistivity changes illustrate the freezing and thawing of the active layer and are in line with the ground temperature and piezometric pressure data (Fig. 7).
-At the base of the active layer, the relatively low resistivity anomaly at ~ 4 m indicates a slightly higher water content in the fines/coarse sediments with ice from snow melt until early winter and indicates the presence of suprapermafrost water as was also revealed by the piezometric data.
-In deeper ice-bearing layers, resistivities were highest through all seasons.
-The low resistivities at ~ 7 m depth are remarkable.
-Despite ground temperatures below 0 °C, permafrost resistivities of $\sim 2 \text{ k}\Omega\text{m}$ (summer tomograms) indicate a considerable amount of unfrozen water, as was confirmed by the presence of sludge containing ice crystals during drilling in 2020.
+At the base of the active layer, the relatively low resistivity anomaly at ~ 4 m indicates a slightly higher water content in the fines/coarse sediments with ice from the time of the snow melt until early winter and indicates the presence of suprapermafrost water as was also revealed by the piezometric data.
+In deeper ice-bearing layers (~4 to ~6 m, and from ~9 down), resistivities were highest through all seasons.
+The low resistivities at ~7 m depth are remarkable.
+Despite ground temperatures below 0 °C (Figs. 4 and 5a), resistivities of $\sim 2 \text{ k}\Omega\text{m}$ (summer tomograms) indicate a considerable amount of unfrozen water, as was confirmed by the presence of sludge containing ice crystals during drilling in 2020.
+The presence of unfrozen water, i.e. liquid water in frozen ground at temperatures below the phase equilibrium temperature (Romanovsky and Osterkamp, 2000), due to pressure conditions, grain size, saline water and / or other soil properties, has been quantified in several laboratory (e.g., Williams, 1964), field experiments (e.g., Oldenborger and Leblanc, 2018) and in modelling studies (e.g., Bi et al., 2023), However, less is known about the amount of unfrozen water in coarse-grained ground, particularly in rock glaciers, and our data suggest intrapermafrost water fluxes.
 From summer until February in both 2022 and 2023, only little seasonal resistivity changes were registered in these wet sludge layers, which might be explained by latent heat effects (Phillips et al., 2023).
-However, with the subsequent temperature decrease and the resultant phase change, the resistivity increased.
-This effect was greater in 2023 than in 2022, reflecting the drier ground conditions in 2023, as is also shown by the piezometric pressure data.
-The relative resistivity changes in the tomograms below ~ 9 m were striking.
-The ERT time-lapse images emphasize the drier conditions in 2023 compared to 2022.
-This observation agrees with the piezometer data, which are available to 8.5 m depth but is only fully captured in the ERT data down to ~ 12 m, providing a more comprehensive understanding of the conditions at the top of the shear horizon.
+However, with the subsequent temperature decrease between January and June and the resultant phase change, the resistivity